 Investigation and study of selected literature in the field which has important bearing on health, physical education, and recreation programs in the school and community.
 Evaluation of literature content on basis of specific critera.

 197. Supervised Field Experience (1-3) I, II

 Prerequisite: Senior standing and consent of the chairman of the department.
 Supervised practical experience in local health agencies.

-Individual study.
-Six units maximum credit.
 Prerequisite: Consent of the special study adviser.